Site Overlay

 Photo by Benjamin Davies on Unsplash

-No, I do not.
-I think a lot of them see the successes of others.
-Or they see their competitors and from the outside they look like they’ve succeeded.
-And they think, we want a bit of that.
+A lot of organizations see the successes of others.
+Or they see their competitors, and from the outside, they look like they’ve succeeded.
+And they think we want a bit of that.
 We should adopt whatever they’re doing.
-But I don’t think they understand why they’re trying to transform.
-I don’t think they understand the reasons behind transformation or trying to improve.
-It seems to be based on status, or based on jealousy, or based on self preservation.
-It’s not based on core understanding of purpose for why you doing the things you’re doing.
-It can be very philosophical, and very deep, if you go down that rabbit hole.
+But they don’t understand why they’re trying to transform.
+They don’t understand the reasons behind transformation or trying to improve.
+And they are seeking status, acting on jealousy, or self-preservation.
+They are not basing their decision to transform on a core understanding of the purpose for why you are doing the things you’re doing.
+Going down that rabbit hole can be very philosophical and intense.

 Does your whole org understand the mission?